altaga/Project-Kharon/README.md

 ## How it's built

 Each of the IoT devices are connected to the Helium Network.
-They send the information through LoRaWAN to the network, once it gets there it is sent directly to our integration (an API) which works as a WebHook, this request reaches our NodeJS Express server.
+They send the information through LoRaWAN to the network, once it gets there it is sent directly to our integration (an API) which works as a WebHook, this request reaches our IBM Cloud function.
 It then  processes each of the hook calls and sends them to the solana blockchain through the Solana CLI, which is installed and configured on the server to communicate with the devnet directly.

 System's Architecture: